erszcz/msc-thesis/dfly-multiboot.md

 which specifies a page aligned base address at which the kernel is loaded.

-This led to an attempt at forcing the position in the output binary by modifying the load address of the whole `text` output segment.
+This led to an attempt at forcing the position in the output binary by modifying the load address of the whole `text` output segment through adjusting it in the `PHDRS` section of the linker script.
 This segment contained all consecutive sections up to the `.data` section, i.e. `.interp`, sections with relocation and symbol information and finally the `.text` section.
+An arbitrary address close to the beginning of the file was picked, but to no avail.
+As it became obvious later (when figuring out how to make GRUB understand what address to load the kernel at) this couldn't have worked.

+Another, still unsuccessful, approach was putting the `.mbheader` section into the `headers` output segment.
 Introducing a completely new program header (a.k.a. segment) was also tried with no success.
-This is probably explained by the message of commit e19c755 from the DragonFly BSD repository:

-> The gold linker changed its ELF program header handling defaults for
-> version 2.22, and this resulted in an extra LOAD segment reserved only
-> for the program headers.
-The DragonFly loader wasn't expecting that
-> and instantly rebooted when trying to load a gold kernel.

-From this message we can infer that `dloader` expects a kernel with exactly 2 loadable program segments.
+This is probably explained by the message of commit e19c755[^ft:goldlinker] from the DragonFly BSD repository from which we can infer that `dloader` expects a kernel with exactly 2 loadable program segments.
 An image with more can be generated easily, but it won't be bootable by `dloader`.

+[^ft:goldlinker]: The verbatim message is:
+                  _The gold linker changed its ELF program header handling defaults for version 2.22, and this resulted in an extra LOAD segment reserved only for the program headers.
+                  The DragonFly loader wasn't expecting that and instantly rebooted when trying to load a gold kernel._

 Finally, the trial and error process led to inserting the `.mbheader` section at the end of the `.interp` section.
 Section `.interp` contains a path to the program interpreter, i.e. a program which is run in place of the loaded binary and prepares it for execution[^ft:ldd].